tangshuang/nautil/README.md

 ## Background

-Frontend technology come up with new things day by day.
-React and Vue conquer the world.
-I love react which provide a very excellent development experience.
+I love React which provide a very excellent development experience.
 However, it only provide a UI library, if you want to build an application with it, you have to think of many different proposals on different points.

 To resolve this, I developed Nautil to provide developers a framework to be able to build a cross-platform application conveniently.
-It is based on react, so you do not need to worry about the ecosystem.
+It is based on React, so you do not need to worry about the ecosystem.
 And one of the purposes is to cross platform, so when you use it, you do not need to write two set of code, just one!

 Nautil contains:

-- UI rendering based on react
+- UI rendering based on React
 - router/navigation
 - state management with observable store library
 - data management and requesting with observable data library